Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Results

-The spectra presented here demonstrate the presence of TP-AGB spectral features, including those from carbon stars, in the integrated NIR light from high-redshift, quiescent galaxies.
-These features are first seen in their richness in galaxy spectra.
-Clearly, our very small galaxy sample does not allow us to infer the statistical impact of the TP-AGB emission on the derived stellar population properties for young quiescent galaxies in general.
-Previous photometric studies~\cite{Maraston+06, Capozzi+16} have shown that, on average, fitting distant galaxies using models with heavier TP-AGB contributions yields younger ages and lower stellar masses than TP-AGB-poor models, but also with significant galaxy-by-galaxy differences.
-The usual degeneracies between age, reddening and metallicity still apply to some extent, and for individual galaxies, the SED fitting results can depend on unknown details of the past star formation histories (for example).
-From our small sample, it is also difficult to evaluate how frequently these TP-AGB features are present in early galaxy spectra.
-NIRSpec observations for a larger, homogeneously selected sample of galaxies can address these questions and help us to quantify the broader consequences of TP-AGB emission for determining galaxy physical parameters.
+The spectra presented here demonstrate the presence of TP-AGB spectral features, including those from carbon stars, in the integrated NIR light of high-redshift quiescent galaxies.
+We have observed these features in all their complexity in galaxy spectra.
+Clearly, our very small galaxy sample does not allow us to infer, statistically, the impact of the TP-AGB emission on the derived stellar population properties of young quiescent galaxies.
+Previous photometric studies\cite{Maraston+06, Capozzi+16} have shown that, on average, fitting distant galaxies using models with heavier TP-AGB contributions yields younger ages and lower stellar masses than TP-AGB-poor models, but with significant galaxy-by-galaxy differences.
+The usual degeneracies between age, reddening and metallicity still apply to some extent and, for individual galaxies, the fitting results for the SEDs can depend on unknown details of the past SFHs (for example).
+From our small sample, evaluating how frequently these TP-AGB features are present in early galaxy spectra is also difficult.
+NIRSpec observations of a larger, homogeneously selected sample of galaxies as luminous as D36123 (which are common, even over a single NIRSpec pointing) can address these questions and help us quantify the broader consequences of TP-AGB emission in determining galaxies' physical parameters.
 Such observations may also help guide further improvement of stellar population models.

 \begin{small}

 \end{small}

 \begin{small}